rodgersmerokaosumo/portfolio/blog/index.md

 ---
 layout: blog
 title: "Blog"
+pagination:
+  enabled: true
 ---
-Welcome to my blog—check back soon for updates!
+Welcome to my blog where I share insights about data science, web development, and the journey of continuous learning.